 A prenuptial agreement is a contract entered into before marriage that sets the terms of a divorce settlement in the event of divorce.
 In Pennsylvania, prenuptial agreements are binding on issues of property division providing that both parties have provided full disclosure of the values of their assets and debts.
 If there are assets that you want to go to your family from a prior marriage or you want to take steps to safeguard your financial future, contact our firm to discuss prenuptial agreements.

 Pennsylvania laws can be confusing regarding the division of assets in a divorce.
 Contact a skilled attorney at Feldstein Grinberg Lang & McKee, P.C. to ensure that your interests are protected.
-Call us at 412-436-5788 or contact us via our website contact page.
+Call us at 412-471-0677 or contact us online.